Azure/vm-scale-sets/README.md

-s# Azure VM Scale Sets
+# Azure VM Scale Sets
-This repo is for managing Azure virtual machine scale sets, in particular preview programs and issue.
+This repo is for managing Azure virtual machine scale sets, in particular preview programs and issues.

 ## Where to log issues
 You can log issues for scale sets using this repo.
 Other places you can ask questions about scale sets include: